webpack/webpack/README.md

 **We want contributing to webpack to be fun, enjoyable, and educational for anyone, and everyone.** We have a [vibrant ecosystem](https://medium.com/webpack/contributors-guide/home) that spans beyond this single repo.
 We welcome you to check out any of the repositories in [this](http://github.com/webpack) organization or [webpack-contrib](http://github.com/webpack-contrib) which houses all of our loaders and plugins.

 Contributions go far beyond pull requests and commits.
-Although we love giving you the opportunity to put your stamp on webpack, we also are thrilled to recieve a variety of other contributions including:
+Although we love giving you the opportunity to put your stamp on webpack, we also are thrilled to receive a variety of other contributions including:

 * [Documentation](https://github.com/webpack/webpack.js.org) updates, enhancements, designs, or bugfixes